jamesm224/ProSynTaxDB-workflow/README.md

 - Optional edits:
   - `conda-prefix`: path to previous conda installation, located in the hidden `./snakemake` directory.
     - If you have run this pipeline before, you can save time on newer runs by referencing previous conda installations.
-    - For example, you ran this workflow in `/home/my_username/project1/` and would like to run the workflow on another project, the "conda-prefix" path for the newer project would be: ./home/"my_username/project1/snakemake/conda"
+    - For example, you ran this workflow in `/home/my_username/project1/` and would like to run the workflow on another project, the "conda-prefix" path for the newer project would be: "/home/my_username/project1/.snakemake/conda"

-#### 4. Edit the main Snakemake workflow submission ```run_classify_smk.sbatch``` file:
+#### 4. Edit ```run_classify_smk.sbatch```:
+This file is the main Snakemake workflow submission.

   - `--partition`: name of HPC partition to send main run to.
-    - To check what partitions you have access to: `sinfo`
+    - To check what partitions you have access to: `sinfo`.
-  - `--time`: total amount of time to allocate to the entire workflow.
+  - `--time`: total amount of time to allocate to the **entire** workflow.
-    - Make sure this time does not exceed the partition's maximum alloted time
+    - Make sure this time does not exceed the partition's maximum alloted time.
+    - You should allocate more time the more samples you have.

 ## Running the Workflow
 ### Submitting Main Script
-Run the pipeline by submitting `run_classify_smk.sbatch` script to cluster:
+Run the pipeline by submitting `run_classify_smk.sbatch` script to the HPC cluster:

     sbatch run_classify_smk.sbatch